thessaly/GOSHMap/CONTRIBUTING.md

 The database of projects in the map is publicly available in [Wikidata](https://www.wikidata.org) and displayed as a map through the [Wikidata Query Service](https://query.wikidata.org).

 In very very simple words, Wikidata is like Wikipedia but instead of writing articles you contribute to it with structured data.

-This means you can define your own structure for data that is out there or you want to input, and then use that same structure to search the database with the Query service.
+This means you can define your own data model, input data or import it from available sources and then use that same structure to search the database with the Query service.
 As part of the latter you can visualize results as a table, graph or map (if your data has geo coordinates).

 [Database in table format](http://tinyurl.com/y6nxlzev)
 [Database in graph format]()
 [Database in map format]()

 The benefits I see from this approach are:
-- Anyone can add a point in the map and use the database
+- Anyone can contribute;
-- Map is always updated as there's no need for integration with other services for visualization (like umap before)
+- Map is updated everytime you visit it;
-- Easy to link with other sources of data (wikipedia articles, github repos, journal articles)
+- Easy to link with other sources of data (wikipedia articles, github repos, journal articles);
 - Engagement with the bigger wikimedia community
-- Small collaboration provides big benefits: by linking our projects with other info already in wikidata we get a bigger picture
+- Small collaboration == big benefits - By linking our nodes with other info already in wikidata we get a bigger picture

-There is a small possibility of vandalism, that's why I keep a periodic [backup]() of the database.
+There is a small possibility of vandalism, that's why I keep a periodic [backup]() of the database in this same repo.

 #### Data model
 This is the minimum proposed structure that allows us to map projects that are part of GOSH community.
-It's made taking into account the available properties defined by the Wikidata community.
+It's made taking into account the available items (Q) and properties (P) defined by the Wikidata community.

 1. Node must be `instance of (P31)` one of the following: